vxj125/apple-mcp/README.md

   - Schedule emails for future delivery
   - List and manage scheduled emails
   - Check unread email counts globally or per mailbox
+- Reminders:
+  - List all reminders and reminder lists
+  - Search for reminders by text
+  - Create new reminders with optional due dates and notes
+  - Open the Reminders app to view specific reminders

 - TODO: Search and open calendar events in Apple Calendar app
-- TODO: Search and open reminders in Apple Reminders app
 - TODO: Search and open photos in Apple Photos app
 - TODO: Search and open music in Apple Music app